Franceshe/MIT6.824_DistributedSystem/key_concepts/Distri_for_fun_01.md

 #### Why use distributed system in software sense but not hardware?

-...1.
-To aviod add hardware complexity, since sometimes upgrading hardware is not a viable strategy for large scale computing.
+* To aviod add hardware complexity, since sometimes upgrading hardware is not a viable strategy for large scale computing.
-...2.
-When adding new machines, we have to use distributed algorithm to efficient ly copy datas around and coordinate computation tasks.
+*  When adding new machines, we have to use distributed algorithm to efficiently copy datas around and coordinate computation tasks.
 At minimum cost.

 #### Focus in this text:
-...* disributed programming and system in DATA CENTERS.
+* disributed programming and system in DATA CENTERS.
-...* Explore the system design space rather than optimization specific design.
+* Explore the system design space rather than optimization specific design.

 #### Goal: achieve Scalability and ...
 * Scalability: how to dealt with size issue? a more formal definition:is the